Unlike a prescription drug, an over-the-counter (OTC) drug

 - Company DUNS Number

 - Product FDA compliant label, active and inactive ingredients.

-This new User Fee does not apply to establishments manufacturing, processing hand sanitizers and alcohol wipes.
-However, that can change.
+These new User Fees also apply to establishments manufacturing, processing hand sanitizers and alcohol wipes.

 - Company Registration